Alignak-monitoring/alignak-doc/source/14_contributing/02_how-to-contribute.rst

 Release strategy
 ----------------

 Alignak has no strict schedule for now on release date.
 The very first main release was released after almost two years of intense cleaning, coding and environment testing.
-The current version is 1.1 and it is a strongly improved and stable version.
+The current version is the second major version (2.0) and it is a strongly improved and stable version.

 The project roadmap is managed in the github repository thanks to `milestones <https://github.com/Alignak-monitoring/alignak/milestones>`_ and `specific issues <https://github.com/Alignak-monitoring/alignak/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+roadmap>`_ tagged with the `roadmap` label Feature request and specification is discussed there.
-A technical specifciation or point of view about a specific feature is discussed in a dedicated issue.
+A technical specification or point of view about a specific feature is discussed in a dedicated issue.

 Versioning scheme
 -----------------